jiaw1/DriveSense_Smart_Glove/README.md

 # DriveSense_Smart_Glove

 Project for course ELEC-E7840 Smart Wearables.

-This repository includes the files for
+This repository contains all the files sorted into specific folders for

 - training machine learning model:
   - main